 Virtual eLearning Day Procedures/Practices

-Students will not report to school due to inclement weather, but will engage in learning activities using digital resources.
+Students will not report to school due to inclement weather or extraordinary circumstances, but will engage in learning activities using digital resources.

 No minimum or maximum amount of time is expected.
 Students should complete their work carefully, using the amount of time that is appropriate for them and within the guidelines determined by the assigning teacher.